ShouravRakshit/ExploreNow/README.md

 This project is licensed under the MIT License.

 ### **Contact**
-For any questions or feedback, please contact Shourav Rakshit Ivan.
+For any questions or feedback, please contact shouravrakshit.ivan@ucalgary.ca, .